Skip to main content

 Booking and Timing

-Verified booking rules, opening hours, closing days, seating details, dress code, group policies are not available in the available data.
+Booking rules, opening hours, closing days, seating details, dress code, group policies are not available.
 Before making plans, confirm directly with the venue or a current listing.
-The confirmed price range remains JPY 999 - JPY 999, so the venue is positioned as a low-spend Tokyo option based on the available data.
+The confirmed price range remains JPY 999 - JPY 999, so the venue is positioned as a low-spend Tokyo option.

 For broader Tokyo planning, Tsukushi can be paired with other unnamed dining, shopping, or cultural stops in the city, or with Tokyo's bar scene later in the day.
-Keep the plan flexible unless you have independently verified the venue's current hours, availability, service details.
+Keep the plan flexible unless you have current hours, availability, service details.

 Location